Teach English in a Homestay in Russia

 - Spending money for personal purchases, tourism or optional activities

-**Greenheart Travel will help you with the visa paperwork, but the traveler is responsible for the cost of the visa application which could cost up to $585 depending on how far in advance you apply and visa category you apply for.
+**Greenheart Travel will help you with the visa paperwork, but the traveler is responsible for the cost of the visa application which could cost up to $303 depending on how far in advance you apply and visa category you apply for.

 Homestay participants live with a local host family during the program.
 Host families apply in a similar way to participants and Greenheart Travel will match you based on living preferences and personal interests.
 Host families are not compensated for hosting and host only in exchange for the English lessons.
 As an English teacher in a homestay, you will be warmly welcomed into a host family’s home, while having the opportunity to explore the region on your own.